jciccio/react-table-with-csv-download/README.md

 |sortColumn| string |N| Column that you want to sort Asc. (must be in headers prop)|

-#What's new
+# What's new
+v0.3.25
+* Minor improvements

 v0.3.23
-* Bug of v0.3.23 fixed, everything should work fine again :)
+* Bug of v0.3.22 fixed, everything should work fine again :)

 v0.3.21
 * Tables can be sorted by one column with new prop sortColumn